What does a Federal Criminal Investigator do?

 A federal criminal investigator works for a federal agency and is responsible for enforcing laws and solving crimes.
 Terrorism, money laundering, and immigration are just a few of the criminal areas that most agencies assign officers to investigate.
 Local, state, and federal divisions are among the agencies with which investigators collaborate.

 When a federal criminal investigator is assigned to a case, he or she goes over the case documents and looks for evidence.
-Witnesses to the criminal activity will also be identified the investigator.
+Witnesses to the criminal activity will also be identified by the investigator.
 Other responsibilities include locating potential informants, drafting expert subpoenas, and requesting search warrants.

 Surveillance and undercover operations are a big part of what it takes to be a federal criminal investigator.
 To gain access to a large drug trafficking ring, an investigator may have to infiltrate the group and pose as a drug dealer.
 Surveillance may take place over several days or weeks when the investigator is conducting it.
 The agent may be required to keep an eye on a suspect’s home or canvass a neighborhood, recording any events that occur.